In the Lonely Hour: Background

 It was announced on 16 December 2013 that Smith's debut studio album would be released on 26 May 2014 through Capitol Records.
 On 7 January 2014, Smith unveiled the artwork and track listing for the album.
 The standard edition of the album contains ten tracks, including the singles "Lay Me Down" and "Money on My Mind".

-In an interview with Digital Spy, Smith described the overarching theme of their album as "sad".
+In an interview with Digital Spy, Smith described the overarching theme of their (Note: Smith is non-binary and uses they/them pronouns.) album as "sad".
 Talking about the name of the album they said: "People are saying, 'Oh but it's too sad', but that's what it's about.
 I was sad, heartbroken, and I wrote about being sad.
 Hopefully I'll be happier soon and I'll write about that."
 Smith also said in an interview with The Line of Best Fit that the most personal song in this album is "Good Thing".

 In another interview with Digital Spy, when asked to describe the album, they said: "My debut album is just a diary from a lonely 21-year-old.
 That's what it is.
 It was my way of talking about the only real issue in my life.
 I don't have that many sad things going on in my life and it was the only thing that was really affecting me last year: I fell in love with someone who didn't love me back, and it made me get into this head space of, 'Will I find a man to love?
 When will I find love?'
 This album is my 'fuck off' to everyone and basically say, 'No, I have been in love with a man and, if anything, it was much more painful than your version', because I'm not getting what I want with a man and it's so close I can almost taste him.
 So, it's my way of defining what is love, and how unrequited love is just as painful, just as powerful, as what we call 'normal' love."